reneeusername/fq/README.md

 # LLMTune: 4-Bit Finetuning of LLMs on a Consumer GPU

+This is a clone with two bug corrections.
+And a successful demo for 7B model on Google Colab.

 LLMTune allows finetuning LLMs (e.g., the largest 65B LLAMA models) on as little as one consumer-grade GPU.

 Its features include: